Filipino American Candidates Make Runoffs in Legislative Races

-Asian Pacific American candidates in the June 5 California primaries included at least four Filipino Americans — three running for Congress, one for State Assembly — who are headed for runoffs in November.
+Asian Pacific American candidates in the June 5 California primaries included at least four Filipino American challengers — three running for Congress, one for State Assembly — who are headed for runoffs in November.

 • 14th Congressional District: Democratic incumbent Jackie Speier received 69,982 votes (78.4 percent) to Republican Cristina Osmeña’s 19,277 (21.6 percent).
 The district covers most of San Mateo County, including the cities of Burlingame, Daly City, Colma, Foster City, Half Moon Bay, Pacifica, Redwood City, San Bruno, San Carlos, San Mateo and South San Francisco, plus a sliver of southwestern San Francisco.
 Speier has represented the district since 2013.